Network policies

-If your Snowflake account has an active network policy, you may encounter issues with the Posit Team Native App during the OAuth flow or while running Snowflake SQL queries from within Workbench sessions or Connect using the Snowflake integration.
+If your Snowflake account has an active network policy, you might encounter issues with the Posit Team Native App during the OAuth flow or while running Snowflake SQL queries from within Posit Workbench sessions or Posit Connect using the Snowflake integration.
 For more details on activating a network policy for your account, refer to Snowflake’s network policies documentation.

 You will often see errors in the following forms: